Sonic Adventure (XBLA) Review

-Aesthetic Value of Sonic Adventure (XBLA)
+Aesthetic Value of Sonic Adventure (XBLA) (2 out of 5)

 I use the term “supposed graphical upscaling” in the last paragraph sarcastically & correctly.
 Sonic Adventure XBLA does not update the textures or upscale any of the graphics.
 It remains the same as it was in 1999 -with sharp edges & a 4:3 aspect ratio still prevalent.
 This predicament is furthered in the sound quality and overall presentation of the game.
 The sound is still focused on late 90s teen rock while the voice acting cuts through your ears like they’re butter.

 Forgoing the nostalgia of the game, which admittedly is its main appeal, Sonic Adventure XBLA suffers from outdated and appalling quality in its overall aesthetic.
 Straight ports to XBLA aren’t unheard of, but usually they come in the form of updated experiences, much like the recent Perfect Dark XBLA release.
 At least there they upscaled the textures and slapped an HD tag onto it.
 Here, the developers have eschewed making the effort to do this, instead focusing on porting the exact same game from the PC update.
 In turn, it feels like the game is coming off as a simple cash in of redundancy, given the Gamecube & PC versions already ported in the last 5-6 years.

 Gameplay In Sonic Adventure (XBLA) (2 out of 5)